Are You Handling Your Reptile Too Much?

 -

-Optional, not through force or restraint
+Optional, not through force or excessive restraint

 Many experienced keepers handle less as their husbandry improves because a reptile that feels secure doesn’t need to be removed from its environment to be well cared for!